What is a Security Guard: Definition, Types, Management and Improvements

 Alarm response includes attending the site, checking entry points, inspecting risk areas, and confirming whether the event is a false alarm or a real incident.
 If the situation escalates, the guard coordinates with supervisors and law enforcement.

 This duty protects high-risk property and high-value property, especially after hours.
-It also reduces damage because quick attendance can stop a small problem from becoming property damage or a full break-in.
+It also reduces damage because a prompt response can prevent a minor issue from escalating into property damage or a full break-in.

 Incident handling, crisis response, and emergency services coordination